wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/data-management-azure-sql-database-and-sql-server-iaas.md

 In the following sections, we will learn about the last two: Azure SQL Database and SQL Server in Azure VMs.
 In addition, we will explore common business motivators for determining which option works best for your application.

-##<a name="close"></a>A Closer Look at Azure SQL Database and SQL Server in Azure VM
+##<a name="close"></a>A closer look at Azure SQL Database and SQL Server in Azure VM

-**Azure SQL Database (Azure SQL Database)** is a relational database-as-a-service, which falls into the industry category *Platform as a Service (PaaS)*.
+**Windows Azure SQL Database (Azure SQL Database)** is a relational database-as-a-service, which falls into the industry category *Platform as a Service (PaaS)*.
 Azure SQL Database is built on standardized hardware and software that is owned, hosted, and maintained by Microsoft.
 With SQL Database, you can develop directly on the service using built-in features and functionality.
 When using SQL Database, you pay-as-you-go with options to scale up or out for greater power.

 **SQL Server in Azure Virtual Machine (VM)** falls into the industry category *Infrastructure as a Service (IaaS)* and allows you to run SQL Server inside a virtual machine in the cloud.
 Similar to Azure SQL Database, it is built on standardized hardware that is owned, hosted, and maintained by Microsoft.
 When using SQL Server in a VM, you can either bring your own SQL Server license to Azure or use one of the preconfigured SQL Server images in the Azure Management Portal.

 In general, these two SQL options are optimized for different purposes:

 - **Azure SQL Database** is optimized to reduce overall costs to the minimum for provisioning and managing many databases.
 It minimizes ongoing administration costs because you do not have to manage any virtual machines, operating system or database software including upgrades, high availability, and backups.
 In general, SQL Database can dramatically increase the number of databases managed by a single IT or development resource.
 - **SQL Server running in Azure VM** is optimized for extending existing on-premises SQL Server applications to Azure in a hybrid scenario or deploying an existing application to Azure in a migration scenario or dev/test scenario.
-An example of the hybrid scenario is keeping secondary database replicas in Azure via [Azure Virtual Network](http://msdn.microsoft.com/zh-cn/library/azure/jj156007.aspx).
+An example of the hybrid scenario is keeping secondary database replicas in Azure via [Azure Virtual Network](/documentation/articles/virtual-networks-overview).
 With SQL Server in Azure VMs, you have the full administrative rights over a dedicated SQL Server instance and a cloud-based VM.
 It is a perfect choice when an organization already has IT resources available to maintain the virtual machines.
 With SQL Server in VM, you can build a highly customized system to address your application’s specific performance and availability requirements.

 The following table summarizes the main characteristics of Azure SQL Database and SQL Server in Azure VM: